Alexander Faribault

-Alexander "Alex" Faribault (June 22, 1806 – November 28, 1882) was an American trading post operator and territorial legislator who helped to found Faribault, Minnesota and was its first postmaster.
+Alexander Faribault (June 22, 1806 – November 28, 1882) was an American fur trading post operator with the American Fur Company and Minnesota territorial legislator who helped to found Faribault, Minnesota, and was its first postmaster.

+Early life and fur trade

 Born in Prairie du Chien, Michigan Territory, his father was the fur trapper Jean-Baptiste Faribault.
 His mother was Elizabeth Pelagie Ainse, a half-Dakota daughter of Joseph-Louis Ainse, a British superintendent at Mackinac.
-He was considered mixed-blood.
+He was the eldest of eight and considered mixed-blood.
+By 1819, the Faribault family moved to Pike Island, near Fort Snelling at the behest of Colonel Henry Leavenworth.

+Faribault began clerking with the American Fur Company at age 12.
+By 1822, Faribault had become a licensed fur trader with the American Fur Company.
+He was granted a license to set up a trading post on the St. Peters (Minnesota) River.
+He traded at Traverse des Sioux, Lake Elysian in Waseca County, as well as in what is now Rice County.

-Alexander Faribault married Mary Elizabeth Graham in 1825.
+Faribault married Mary Elizabeth Graham in 1825.
 Mary was a member of another prominent French-Dakota family.
 This helped contribute to Faribault's successful business enterprises.

-He owned a trading post and in 1851 served in the Minnesota Territorial House of Representatives.
+Together, they had ten children.

+Around 1827, Faribault travelled for the first time to the Cannon River Valley where he traded with the Wahpekute, the local band of Dakota.
+By 1834, the trading post had grown in popularity and within several years, Faribault re-located it to the site of modern-day Faribault.